Get a head start in creating the next generation of innovative games by developing your creative and technical skills with a games design degree

 Work experience

-Employers want to see examples of how you design games and other interactive media projects, so it's important to build up an online portfolio of your work.
-Make sure that prospective employers can try out your work by ensuring the demo can be downloaded or if this isn't possible, have some video footage of the game in action available.
+Employers want to see examples of how you design games and other interactive media projects, and an online portfolio of your work is a great way to show this.
+Enable prospective employers to try out your work by ensuring the demo can be downloaded or if this isn't possible, have some video footage of the game in action available.

 Take advantage of any studio visits, field trips or work experience as part of your course to develop your skills and build up a network of industry contacts.
 Look out for opportunities to test games before they go on the market as this can help you get a foot in the door.